sachinlohith/ecs/README.md

 ## Drawbacks
 - The elevator control system does not consider the capacity of the elevator when processing a new pickup request.
 - Theoritically, there is a possibility of starvation in the system.
 To see this, consider a building with one elevator and infinite floors.
 The first person that gets in, goes up and the elevator keeps getting a pickup request for further up top.
 In such a case, a request from a lower floor will be waiting in the system's queue and will never be assigned to an elevator.
+- Dynamic reconfiguration of elevators and the pickup queue.
+Suppose an elevator is not considered as nearest at some point for a certain pickup request at that point in time.
+Since it's moving, a few seconds later it's nearer than the one that was scheduled for the pickup of that request.